-Our main efforts have gone into the development of a spatial form proposing a suitable interpretation of the streams in the local environment.
-The first attempts involved using resonating wires - long piano wires strung from wall to wall were set into vibration using piezo transducers at one end the resulting modified sound being captured at the other end using guitar pickups.
-This set up allowed a performer (Lydwine Van der hulst) to play the streams by touching the piano wires and thus modifying their resonant qualities.
-Using a I/O board we increased the effect by detecting when a specific wire was touched and increasing the amplitude of the audio signal in that wire.
-By this time we had three streams up and running (Marseille, Aix-en-Provence and Chicago) in this first version we used the wires to map out the virtual network, pointing the wire in the direction corresponding to its provenance with an angle that represented relative distance.
+Considerable efforts have been devoted to the development of a spatial system that could facilitate the installation and subsequent interpretation of the audio streams within a 'real world' local environment.
+The first attempts involved using resonating wires - long piano wires strung from wall to wall were set into vibration using piezo transducers at one end; the resulting modified sound being captured at the other end using guitar pickups.
+This set-up allowed a performer , Lydwine Van der Hulst, to play the streams by touching the piano wires and thus modifying their resonant qualities.
+Using an I/O board we increased the effect by detecting when a specific wire was touched and increasing the amplitude of the audio signal in that wire.
+By this point we had three streams up and running (Marseille, Aix-en-Provence and Chicago) and in this first version we used the wires to map out the virtual network, pointing the wire in the direction corresponding to its provenance with an angle that represented relative distance.

 A discussion that followed this presentation led us to believe that it was necessary to define the protocol (sound capture/network/local form) that we were employing more precisely.
-One of our problems was the choice of the stream emplacement - should this be made in relation to geographical location or sound quality or some kind of political or social situation...
+One of our problems was the choice of the stream emplacement.
+Should this be made in relation to geographical location or sound quality or some kind of political or social situation?
 The decision was made to leave this up to other people, a partly practical and partly ideological choice.
-At this point we tidied up our PureData streaming patch so that other people could implement it without too much difficulty, boosted the number of streams which could be accepted simultaneously by our server, and started stripping down our ideas for installations, confident that the worldwide audio art community (with a little help from our friends) would respond to our call, which they did.
+At this point we tidied up our PureData streaming patch so that other people could implement it without too much difficulty, boosted the number of streams which could be accepted simultaneously by our server, and started stripping down our ideas for installations, confident that the worldwide audio art community (with a little help from our friend would respond to our call, which they did.